michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Simply store a hash map in memory of `{key : byte offset in data file}`, while appending to data file for each write/update.
 * Well-suited for workloads with not too many keys (can keep in memory), but where each key's value is updated frequently (ex: updating number of times a video has been played).
 * Can break log into segment files of a certain size and perform *compaction* on closed segments.
 Compaction means throwing away duplicate keys in log and keeping only the most recent update for each key.
     * Can also merge across segments (since segments are never modified).
-Merging and compaction can happen in background threads while serving reads and writes as normal.
+Merging and compaction can happen in background threads while serving reads and writes as normal until finished.
-    * Each segment has it's own hash map with hfile offsets.
+    * Each segment has it's own hash map with file offsets.
 * Additional details:
-    * Binary format for segment files.
+    * Binary format for segment files, not CSV.
-    * Deleting records requires a special deletion record (a *tombstone*).
+    * Deleting records requires a special deletion record (a *tombstone*): can discard previous values when merging.
-    * Crash recovery requires re-creating in-memory hash maps (can snapshot them to disk).
+    * Crash recovery requires re-creating in-memory hash map (can snapshot them to disk).
     * Partially-written records (mitigate with checksums in case of crash mid-way thru write).
     * Only one thread for writes, multiple for reads.

-* Limitations
+* Limitations:
     * Hash table must fit in memory.
     * Range queries are not efficient.

 #### SSTables and LSM Trees

-* *SortedStringTable* = segemnt file of key-value pairs sorted by key.
+* *SortedStringTable* = segement files of key-value pairs *sorted* by key.
     * Merging segments is efficient, similar to merge sort.
-    * Only need to keep a (sparse) index to some keys to find any key in file, can scan between offsets for the rest.
+    * Only need to keep a (sparse) index to some keys to find any key in file, can scan between offsets for the rest (similar to binary search).
     * Can compress blocks before writing to disk and point index to start of block.
-* Constructing SSTables
+* Constructing SSTables:
     * Writes go to an in-memory balanced tree (red-black or AVL), called a *memtable*.
     * When the memtable gets bigger than some threshold, write it to disk as an SSTable file (easy because the tree is sorted by key).
-While this is writing, writes go to a new memtable.
+While this is writing to disk, writes go to a new memtable.
     * To serve a read request: first try to find in memtable, then in most-to-least recent segments.
     * Run merging/compaction periodically in background.
     * Also write to a log file in case of crash to restore memtable.

+* [LevelDB](https://github.com/google/leveldb) (Google) and [RocksDB](https://rocksdb.org/) (Facebook) are key-value stores that use the algorithm above.
+* Cassandra and HBase are inspired by Google's BigTable, where *SSTable* and *memtable* were introduced.
-* Full text search is acheived by having a mapping of keys (search *term*s) to values (list of IDs of all documents containing that key/term the *postings list*).
+* Full text search is acheived by having a mapping of keys (search *terms*) to values (list of IDs of all documents containing that key/term: the *postings list*).
+	* Lucene, an indexing engine for full-text search used by Elasticsearch and Solr uses this method for storing its *term dictionary*.

-* *Bloom filters* are used to optimize reads where the key does not exist (to avoid searching back through all previous segments).
+* *Bloom filters* are used to optimize reads where the key does not exist (to avoid searching back through all previous segments via disk reads).
 * Compaction/merging strategies:
     * *Size-tiered*: newer and smaller SSTables are merged into older and larger ones.
     * *Leveled*: key range is split up into smaller SSTables and older data is moved into separate "levels", which allows compaction to proceed more incrementally and use less disk space.

-* LSM allows for fast range queries and high write throughput.
+* LSM-trees allow for fast range queries *and* high write throughput.

 #### B-Trees

-* Most common indexing strategy (in relational DBs and others).
+* Most common/standard indexing strategy (in relational DBs and others).
     * Break down database into fixed-size *blocks* or *pages* (traditionally 4KB in size).
+Keeps key-value pairs sorted by key.
-    * Each page can can indentified using an address and one page can refer to another (like a pointer).
+    * Each page can can indentified using an address and one page can refer to another (like a pointer, but on disk).
         * Can use these page references to construct a tree of pages.
     * One page is the root.
 The page contains several keys and references to child pages.
 Each child is responsible for a contiguous range of keys (and keys surrounding the references indicate where the boundaries for those ranges lie).
     * See diagrams on pg.
-80-81.
+80-81: Figures 3-6 and 3-7.
     * When looking up a key, follow references until you get to a *leaf page* (containing only keys inline or refernces to values for keys).
-    * The *branching factor* is the number of references to child pages per page.
+    * The *branching factor* is the number of references to child pages per page (typically several hundred).
     * To update a key: search for the leaf page containing that key and re-write the page.
     * To add a key: search for page whose range encompasses that key and add it.
 If there's not enough free space, split it into two half-full pages and the parent is updated.
-    * A B-Tree with `n` keys always has a depth of `O(log n)`.
+    * A *balanced* B-Tree with `n` keys always has a depth of `O(log n)`.
 A four-level tree of 4 KB pages with a branching factor of 500 can store up to 256 TB.

-#### Making B-Trees Reliable
+**Making B-Trees Reliable**

-* Writes happen via overwritting a page.
+* Writes happen via *overwritting*/*modifying* a page (not just appending like in LSM-trees).
 * Some operations require overwrites to multiple pages.
     * This is dangerous because what if crash happens after only some pages have been written?
         * In order to be resilient to crashes, include a *write-ahead-log* (WAL or *redo log*).
 An append-only file where every modification must be written before it can be applied to the pages of the tree itself.
         * If coming back from a crash, can restore B-Tree to consistent state.
-* *Latches* (lightweight locks) protect tree structures from concurrency issues.
+* *Latches* (lightweight locks) protect B-tree from concurrency

-#### B-Tree Optimizations
+**B-Tree Optimizations**

 * Instead of WAL, use a copy-on-write scheme: modified page is written to a new location and parent reference is updated to point to the new page.
 * Save space by storing abbreviated key.
 * Try to keep leaf pages in sequential order on disk.
 * Add additional pointers to tree (e.g. left/right pointers from leaf pages to siblings).
+* *Fractal trees* borrow log-structured ideas to reduce disk seeks.

 ### Comparing B-Trees and LSM-Trees

-* LSM-trees are typically faster for writes and B-trees are faster for reads.
+* LSM-trees are typically faster for writes, whereas B-trees are faster for reads.
 Reads are slower on LSM-trees because they have to check several different data structs and SSTables at different stages of compaction.
 * Performance needs to be tested on specific workload.

 #### Advantages of LSM-Trees

-* Lower *write amplification* (how many times data needs to be written to disk per write to the database).
+* Lower *write amplification* (how many times data needs to be written to disk per write to the database over the database's lifetime).
-    * Matters in write-heavy applications.
+    * Matters for performance in write-heavy applications.
     * Also important because sequential writes of an LSM-tree are much faster on magnetic disk than random writes.
 * Compress better and produce smaller files on disk than B-trees (which have fragmentation).

 #### Downsides of LSM-Trees

 * Sometimes the compaction process will get in the way of concurrent access.
 A request may need to wait while the disk finishes an expensive compaction (affects higher percentiles).
-    * B-trees are more predictable.
+    * B-trees can be more predictable.
 * Disk's finite write bandwidth must be shared between initial write (memtable to disk) and background compaction operations.
 * Must watch out for high write throughput and misconfigured compaction where disk keeps growing and slows down reads and/or runs out of disk.

 ### Secondary Indexes

+* Made by `CREATE INDEX` and crucial for performing joins efficiently.
 * There may be many rows under the same index entry.
-    * Can be solved by making each value in the index a list of matching row IDs or by making each entry unique by adding a row ID.
+    * Can be solved by making each value in the index a list of matching row IDs or by making each entry unique by appending a row ID to it.

+**Storing values within the index**

 * Some indexes have values that include the row data itself while some store just a reference to the row elsewhere.
-    * When storing reference, the row is stored in a *heap file*.
+    * When storing references, the row itself is stored in a *heap file*.
 * Storing the data directly in the index is known as a *clustered index*.
-    * A *covering index* or *index with included columns* stores just some of the table's columns.
+    * A *covering index* or *index with included columns* stores just *some* of the table's columns within the index.
     * Duplicating data requires additional storage and write overhead.

 #### Multi-column indexes

 * *Concatenated index* combines several fields into one key by just appending the columns together.
 * *Multi-dimensional indexes* allow you to make range queries across multiple columns at once.
+E.g. *R-trees*.
-    * Example: query for restaurants within 2 lattitudes and 2 longitudes.
+    * Example: query for restaurants within rectangular area, i.e. 2 lattitudes and 2 longitudes.
-    * Example: query for all dates with tempratures between 25 and 30 degrees in 2013.
+    * Example: query for all dates with tempratures between 25 and 30 degrees in 2013 with 2D index on *(date, temprature)*.

 **Full Text Search and Fuzzy Indexes**

-* Can have a LSM-tree with tries to do fuzzy full text search.
+* Lucerne can have a LSM-tree with in-memory finite state automaton, like a trie, to do fuzzy full text search.

-#### Keeping everything in memory
+#### Keeping everything in memory (*in-memory databases*)

 * Stores everything in RAM for data that can fit.
     * Can also have a log of changes to disk for durability.
+    * Performance advantage of avoiding encoding data structures to write to disk.
+    * Allows implementations of interesting data structures like priority queues and sets (e.g. in Redis).

 ### Transaction Processing or Analytics?

 * OLTP = *online transaction processing*
+    * End-user initiated.
-    * End-user initiated, reading a small number of records per query, fetching by key.
+    * Reading a small number of records per query, fetching by key.
     * Random-access, low-latency writes.
     * Acessing latest state of data.
 * OLAP = *online analytic processing*
     * Business analytics for business intelligence.
     * Aggregate over large number of records.
-    * Read over bulk import or event stream.
+    * Write via bulk import (ETL) or event stream.
 Looking at history of data.
-    * Can use normal SQL or separate *data warehouse*.
+    * Can use same database or a separate *data warehouse*.

 * Data is *Extract-Transform-Load (ETL)* from OLTP systems in data warehouse (read-only copy).
-    * Indexes in OLTP usually not be helpful for analytic queries.
+    * Indexes in OLTP will usually not be helpful for analytic queries.

+#### Data Warehouse

+* OLTP systems need to be highly-available and therefore want to avoid running ad hoc analytic queries on an OLTP database that may harm performance.
+* Instead, *ETL* data from OLTP databases (either via periodic dump or continuous stream of updates) into *data warehouse*.
+* Data warehouse can be optimized for analytic access patterns.

+**Divergence between OLTP databases and data warehouses**

+* Although both are accessed through a common SQL query interface, the internals can look quite different because they are optimized for different query patterns.

 #### Schemas for Analytics